Changing and Responding to Standards

 You can also get in touch with our technical specialists for advice or help with the interpretation and application of standards (including RISs, RGSs, Technical Specifications for Interoperability and other European standards) or NOPs, in the following areas:

 Technical specialists can be contacted via the customer self-service portal desk or by calling 020 3142 5400.

-When a Request for Help will be addressed by a proposal for change, RSSB shall determine the priority that should be given to the proposal taking account of the associated urgency, importance, nature and scale of the proposal, and in the context of other work being carried out on behalf of Industry.
+When a Request for Help is considered a proposal for change, RSSB shall determine the priority that should be given to the proposal.
+We will take into account: the associated urgency, importance, nature and scale of the proposal, and consider other work being carried out on behalf of the industry.

-Proposals will be submitted to the relevant Standards Committee(s) for consideration and recorded in the Proposal register, which tracks the progress of the proposal through the consideration process described in the Code.
-To understand how the industry agrees standards, the role of the standards committees and other related groups see how industry agree standards.
+Proposals will be submitted to the relevant Standards Committee(s) for consideration and recorded in the Proposal Register.
+This tracks the progress of the proposal through the consideration process described in the Code.
+To understand how the industry agrees standards, the role of the standards committees and other related groups see how industry agrees standards.